 Watch the Work, Not the Workers with Flow Metrics

-Visualise work, clear bottlenecks and balance demands with available capacity using Flow Metrics to build a culture of continuous improvement and efficiency.
+Visualise work, clear bottlenecks and balance demand with available capacity using Flow Metrics to build a continuous improvement and efficiency culture.

 Focusing on the work rather than the workers struck a profound chord with me.
-It’s particularly relevant amidst the current debates about returning to the office, which, for some, appears more like a guise to monitor employees closely.
+This is particularly relevant to the current debates about returning to the office, which, for some, appears more like a guise to monitor employees closely.
 This is further exacerbated by the misuse of Agile methodologies, where velocity and story point targets become more of a weapon than a tool.

-I feel the way to combat this is with Kanban Flow, a method that visualises work, enabling a clear overview of progress and bottlenecks.
+To combat this, Kanban Flow is a method that visualises work, enabling a clear overview of progress and bottlenecks.
 This approach helps manage work by balancing demands with available capacity and improving the handling of bottleneck issues.
 It’s a tool for teams to be more efficient, responsive, and agile in their tasks.
 See my blog post “Evolve From Scrum to Kanban Flow” for more details.

 Four Key Flow Metrics: